-After a leisurely breakfast at Tintswalo Atlantic and a quick check of the weather, we determined that Day 13 was—at long last—the day to venture to Table Mountain.
+After a leisurely breakfast at Tintswalo Atlantic and a quick check of the weather, we determined that Day 13 was—at long last—the day to venture to Table Mountain and explore Cape Town.
 Following our visit to the dramatic landmark, we headed for our new digs, Lawhill Luxury Apartments near the V&A Waterfront.
 We spent the afternoon having a late lunch at the Market on the Wharf and browsing through the craft markets and shops that line the area.
 Dinner was at the delicious Asian fusion restaurant Umi just off the beach in Camps Bay.

 Day 14: You Can Never Have Enough Wine – Stellenbosch